“A strong advocate who is very pragmatic and excellent at handling a judge.”

 Public & regulatory

-MWH v Secretary of State for the Home Department SN/57/2015: successful for SSHD before SIAC (Singh J) in resisting naturalisation challenge by Iraqi national.
+MWH v SSHD SN/57/2015: successful for SSHD before SIAC (Singh J) in resisting naturalisation challenge by Iraqi national.

-The Queen (on the application of Adewunmi) v Secretary of State for the Home Department EWCA Civ 1253: successful for Secretary of State before Court of Appeal in joint appeals concerning rejection of Tier 4 (General) Student application and rejection / certification of human rights claim.
+R. (Adewunmi) v SSHD EWCA Civ 1253: successful for SSHD before Court of Appeal in joint appeals concerning rejection of Tier 4 (General) Student application and rejection / certification of human rights claim.

-NE-A (Nigeria) & HM (Uganda) v Secretary of State for the Home Department EWCA Civ 239: successful in Court of Appeal on behalf of Secretary of State in joined appeals concerning article 8 claims of foreign criminals resisting deportation.
+NE-A (Nigeria) & HM (Uganda) v SSHD EWCA 239; Imm.
+A.R.
+1077; INLR 88: successful in Court of Appeal for SSHD in joined appeals concerning article 8 claims of foreign criminals resisting deportation.

-Auzins v Latvia A.C.D.
-33: amicus curiae in extradition appeal before the Divisional Court concerning interpretation of the Extradition Act 2003.
+Salvis Auzins (No. 2) v Prosecutor General’s Office of the Republic of Latvia 1.
+W.L.R.
+2981; ACD 33: amicus curiae in extradition appeal before the Divisional Court concerning interpretation of the Extradition Act 2003 by Magistrates’ Courts.

-MB v Secretary of State for the Home Department SN/47/2015: successful defence of refusal of British citizenship to Algerian national based on membership of the GIA, a proscribed organisation under the Terrorism Act 2000.
+MB v SSHD SN/47/2015: successful defence of refusal of British citizenship to Algerian national based on membership of the GIA, a proscribed organisation under the Terrorism Act 2000.

-Regina (Soner Kotuk) v ECO (Warsaw) JR/15777/2014 (Green J): successful for respondent in challenge concerning settlement rights of family members of Turkish businesspersons under the “standstill clause” at Article 41(1) of the Ankara Agreement (ECAA) Additional Protocol.
-Under appeal to Court of Appeal.
+R. (Soner Kotuk) v ECO, Warsaw JR/15777/2014 (Green J): successful for respondent before UT in challenge concerning settlement rights of family members of Turkish businesspersons under the “standstill clause” at Article 41(1) of the Ankara Agreement (ECAA) Additional Protocol.

-Paul Henke v UKIP: Party’s suspension of former Chairman of UKIP in Scotland declared null and void and in breach of rules of membership.
-Currently instructed in another claim against UKIP on behalf of an excluded member.
+Paul Henke v UKIP: declaratory relief for Chairman of UKIP in Scotland.
+Suspension declared null and void and in breach of rules of membership.

 Employment Law Bar Association